Sports Broadcasting School Program Information

 Employment Outlook and Salary Information

-Overall, the BLS estimated slow job growth in the broadcasting industry for the 2008-2018 decade, which is attributed to changes in media options, technological advances and consolidation of broadcast media outlets.
-Unfortunately, the BLS predicted a four percent employment decline for radio and television announcers and a six percent employment decline for broadcast news analysts, reporters and correspondents from 2008 to 2018.
+Overall, the BLS estimated slow job growth in the broadcasting industry for the 2014-2024 decade, which is attributed to changes in media options, technological advances and consolidation of broadcast media outlets.
+Unfortunately, the BLS predicted a 14% decline in employment for radio and television announcers and a 9% employment decline for broadcast news analysts, reporters and correspondents from 2014 to 2024.
 Prospective sports broadcasters, announcers and reporters can enhance their employment opportunities by honing both production and on-air skills, seeking initial employment at small stations and pursuing internship opportunities to gain additional work experience, the BLS noted.

-As of 2010, the BLS reported that radio and television announcers earned median yearly wages of $26,850; however, there was wide variation between salaries depending on the employer.
-For example, announcers employed by radio and television broadcasting companies earned an average salary of $38,610 per year, while those employed by cable or subscription programming services earned average yearly wages of $59,650, the BLS reported.
-The highest average salaries listed by the BLS went to announcers for spectator sports, who commanded average annual earnings of $79,050.
+The BLS reports that median yearly wages for radio and television announcers vary greatly by employer.
+As of 2015, announcers employed by radio and television broadcasting companies earned an average salary of $44,260 per year, while those employed by colleges, universities and professional schools earned average yearly wages of $49,090, the BLS reported.
+The highest average salaries listed by the BLS went to promoters of performing arts, sports, and similar events, who commanded average annual earnings of $85,790.

 Similar salary variations were reported in BLS figures for other broadcast media and journalism careers.
-Reporters and correspondents for newspapers earned mean wages of $38,420 per year, while those employed by radio and television broadcasting companies had yearly average salaries of $53,590, the BLS said.
-The BLS said broadcast news analysts working for radio and television outlets earned an average of $75,720 per year in 2010.
+Reporters and correspondents for newspapers and publishers earned mean wages of $40,860 per year, while those employed by radio and television broadcasting companies had yearly average salaries of $51,430, the BLS said.
+The BLS said broadcast news analysts working for radio and television outlets earned an average of $91,900 per year in 2015.

 Continuing Education Information